-- 11% of those about to leave care told us that they were not getting any help they needed in preparing for their future life after care. - The percentage of those about to leave care saying they are getting help to prepare for getting a job has fallen steadily over recent years, from 60% in 2010, down to 50% in 2013. - 74% of care leavers in the 2013 care monitor rated the support they were getting as good or very good.
-9% as bad or very bad. - 69% of care leavers said that they were living in the right accommodation for them, and 24% that they were not. - 62% of care leavers said they had a pathway plan; 18% didn't know what a pathway plan was.
-6% knew what a pathway plan was but said they definitely didn't have one. - 82% of care leavers who knew about their pathway plans said they had a say in what was in their plans.
+- 11% of those about to leave care told us that they were not getting any help they needed in preparing for their future life after care. - The percentage of those about to leave care saying they are getting help to prepare for getting a job has fallen steadily over recent years, from 60% in 2010, down to 50% in 2013. - 69% of care leavers said that they were living in the right accommodation for them, and 24% that they were not. - 62% of care leavers said they had a pathway plan; 18% didn't know what a pathway plan was.
+6% knew what a pathway plan was but said they definitely didn't have one.